CxELabs/M365HOL/instructions.md

 This optional lab points you to a number of preview features for you to explore.

 #### Container Security Monitoring
-*Note: This exercise also shows you how to use Azure CLI straight from the Azure portal*
+> [!Note] This exercise also shows you how to use Azure CLI straight from the Azure portal

 1. [] In the Azure portal click on the **Cloud Shell** icon in the upper right, next to your account, as shown below